kagruber2412/kagruber2412.github.io/_teaching/2018-Undergraduate-Courses-1.md

 location: "Vienna, Austria"
 ---

 I also had quite some teaching duties in my Phd time at WU Vienna University of Business and Economics.
-Here, I designed and provided several courses on statistical analysis and statistical programming.
+Here, I designed and provided several courses on statistical analysis and statistical programming in R. The full list of courses can be found below.
+Syllabi and course descriptions can be accessed via the embedded links.

 * [Marketing Research Design and Analysis](https://learn.wu.ac.at/vvz/17s/5308)
 * [Introduction to Programming with R](https://learn.wu.ac.at/vvz/17s/5308)